marczaku/networking-102-realtime/assignments/part1-timeserver.md

 ## Prerequisites
 You will need:
 - The `TcpListener`-class found in `System.Net.Sockets`.
+  - `TcpListener(int port)` will open a Socket for incoming connections on the given port.
   - `Start` will start the listener.
   - `AcceptTcpClient`-Method handles the acknowledgement of new connections for you.
 It returns a `TcpClient`.
   - `Stop` needs to be called when you do not want to listen for packets on this port anymore.